AdobeDocs/federated-audience-composition.en/help/start/access-prerequisites.md

 ## IP allow-listing {#ip}

-To securely enable Federated Audience Composition to access your databases, contact your Adobe representative to get the IP addresses of the Federated Audience Composition servers that will access them.
+To securely enable Federated Audience Composition to access your databases, you must authorize the IP addresses of the Federated Audience Composition servers that will access them.
+These IP addresses are displayed when adding a federated database in the Adobe Experience Platform user interface.
+[Learn more](../connections/connections.md)

 Add these IP addresses to your allow list to grant access for Federated Audience Composition.